FirelyTeam/firely-docs/simplifier/simplifierIGeditor.rst

 -	Locate the an ImplementationGuide resource.

--	Click on ``Update`` followed by ``Edit: Update by editing in IG editor``.
+-	Click on ``Update`` followed by ``Edit: Create IG and start updating in IG Editor``.
 This will convert the ImplementationGuide resource to a Simplifier IG.

 - Follow the configuration steps and locate the IG in the Guides tab.